 Ranch sites with utilities available and road access already established were offered starting as low as $9oo for over an acre of land!
 Pioneertown became a fully functioning town with an established community and big plans for fast expansion.

 Those grand plans to expand were short lived however, as Dick Curtis stepped down from President in 1948 after the corporation decided to put community production on the back burner and focus strictly on catering to production companies.
 Immediately, both land sales and productions plummeted.
-Just when it seemed like the dream was already beginning to fade, a movie producer by the name of Philip N. Krasne who was producing the Cisco Kid series enjoyed the town well enough to sign a 25 year lease which renewed interest & development in the town.
+Just when it seemed like the dream was already beginning to fade, a movie producer by the name of Philip N. Krasne who was producing the Cisco Kid series happened to travel through town.
+He enjoyed the place quite a lot.
+Well enough, in fact, to sign a 25 year lease which renewed interest & development in Pioneertown.